-Spring-flowering bulbs are planted in autumn, from September onwards, although you can still plant bulbs into December provided the ground isn’t frozen or waterlogged.
+Spring-flowering bulbs are planted in autumn from September onwards, although you can still plant bulbs in December provided the ground isn’t frozen or waterlogged.
 Tulip bulbs are best planted from November onwards.

-Some hardy summer-flowering bulbs such as alliums and crocosmia can be planted in autumn, but frost-tender summer-flowering bulbs like gladioli and lilies are planted outside in late spring after the risk of frost is past.
+Some hardy summer-flowering bulbs such as Alliums and Crocosmia can be planted in autumn, but frost-tender summer-flowering bulbs like Gladioli and Lilies should be planted outside in late spring after the risk of frost has past.
 They can also be planted in pots indoors in mid-spring and moved outside when the weather warms up.